Share

 His next political endeavor is with Young America’s Foundation, a nonprofit dedicated to spreading conservative values to the next generation of citizens.
 Walker and his team recently crafted “The Long Game” — an action plan intended to expand the foundation’s operations on campuses nationwide.

-Walker and I sat down to discuss the future of the conservative movement, and how The Long Game will work.
+Walker discussed the future of the conservative movement and how The Long Game will work in an interview with Cameron Arcand of The Western Journal.

 Trending: